 Porter’s Five Forces is a framework that examines the competitive market forces in an industry or segment.
 It helps you evaluate an industry or market according to five elements: new entrants, buyers, suppliers, substitutes, and competitive rivalry.

-According to Michael Porter’s model, these are the key forces that directly affect how much competition a business faces in an industry.
+According to Michael Porter’s model, these are the fundamental forces that directly affect how much competition a business faces in an industry.

 When to Use Porter’s Five Forces

-This framework is useful when you want to analyze the competitive structure of an industry.
-Looking at the five forces can provide insights into how attractive it is to enter a new market, for example.
+This framework is practical when you want to analyze the competitive structure of an industry.
+For example, the five forces can provide insights into how attractive it is to enter a new market.
 This is helpful if you are considering whether you should expand your product offering to reach new customers.